 - RSI has a range of 0 to 100 bands.
 If the trend is above 50, then it is an uptrend, and similarly, if the movement is below 50, it is a downtrend.

 - The full form of RSI is the Relative Strength Index.
 It is the same as Stochastic.

-You can use this stock screener for finding overbought and oversold stock
+Here You can use the best stock screener India for finding overbought and oversold stock

 Pivot Points Indicator